 This stressed me out MASSIVELY.
 At AS-Level I took History, Politics, English Lit and Religious Studies, and took on into A2-level History, English Lit and Politics.

 I initially felt compelled to take a science or language subject on.
-I did well in all three sciences throughout my school life but only with a lot of work and dedication, my success in those subjects did not come naturally like it did in humanities based ones.
-Eventually, I took Religious Studies instead, knowing taking a science or a language would bring my grades down, but my biggest fear was that the universities I applied to would prefer something scientific or mathematical to break up the humanity subjects, or similarly a language.
-These fears were pretty much pointless, however.
+I did well in all three sciences throughout my school life but only with a lot of work and dedication and my success in those subjects didn’t come naturally at all.
+Eventually, I took Religious Studies instead, knowing taking a science or a language would potentially bring my grades down, but my biggest fear was that the universities I applied to would prefer something scientific or mathematical to break up the humanity subjects, or similarly a language.
+In hindsight these fears were pointless!

 This is where the term ‘facilitating subjects’ come into use – the universities I applied to were all Red Brick/Russell Group universities, a group of institutions in the UK.
 It is really worth taking a look at the Russell Group website and seeing if the universities you like are on there, and checking if your country has something similar to this grouping.
 The Russell Group effectively dictate a list of what they call ‘facilitating subjects’, named ‘facilitating’ in that they deem them as subjects that will open a lot of doors for you.
 The list below lays out what they deem these subjects to be, and their rough rule of thumb is to take on two of these.
 This video from the website may also be useful!

 - Maths and further maths